Protect Eclipse RCP Applications

 - Can I integrate compilation and packaging into my automated build process?

 Yes, of course.
-Using the JET graphical tools, you create two project files.
-One project is to build the native executable and the other is to package the application, that is, to prepare it for deployment.
+Using the graphical tools, you create two project files, one to build the native executable and the other to package the application, that is, to prepare it for deployment.

-Once the projects have been created, you may use the command line interface to the JET tools to enable native compilation and packaging in an automated build process.
-For more details, see the "Automated builds" section of the JET User's Guide.
+Once the projects have been created, you may use the respective command line tools to enable native compilation and packaging in an automated build process.
+For more details, see the "Automated builds" section of the User's Guide.

 - Can I compile only certain OSGi bundles to native code and leave the rest intact?